 Recent projects managed by the Town Council

-Work has started over June on £65k of improvements to recreational facilities.
-This will include a zip wire, outdoor gym equipment, a swing boat which holds 4 and a permanent goal with basketball net.
-Some new swings and springers will be inside the fenced young children's area.
-The small opening event will take place at 10am on 24th July.
-Qualified Trainers will guide users of the gym equipment.
+PHASE ONE - Work was completed over June 2021 on £65k of improvements to recreational facilities.
+These include a zip wire, outdoor gym equipment, a swing boat which holds 4 and a permanent goal with basketball net.
+Some new swings and springers have been added to the fenced young children's area.

 We will take on the management of four play areas and the "linear parks".
 Final handover is scheduled for 2021 and a commuted sum provided by developers will be used to maintain the play areas.
 We have also set aside some funds generated by the Community Infrastructure Levy for improvements.

 A new under 5s piece of equipment has been installed during February in the play area on Poethlyn Drive.
 It will be a fully inclusive Recycling Truck and is the first of its kind in the UK.

 Rainbow Benches - COMPLETED 2021